SchlenkR/FsHttp/README.md

 **FsHttp** is developed and maintained by [@ronaldschlenker](https://github.com/ronaldschlenker) and [@dawedawe](https://github.com/dawedawe).
 Feel free to leave us a message.

 Sponsoring
 ----------

 Want to help keep FsHttp alive?
 Then help keep F# and its ecosystem alive by supporting one of the following developers:

 * [@edgarfgp](https://github.com/sponsors/edgarfgp).
 Why?
 E.g. for "Amplifying F#", for bringing people together, for his support and his work in the F# community.
 * [@TheAngryByrd](https://github.com/sponsors/TheAngryByrd).
 Why?
-E.g. for maintaining Ionidem and many, many more.
+E.g. for maintaining Ionide and many, many more.
 * [@AngelMunoz](https://github.com/sponsors/AngelMunoz).
 Why?
 E.g. for his work in Fable (The F# to JS compiler), his passion and support.
 * [@dawedawe](https://github.com/sponsors/dawedawe) and [@nojaf](https://github.com/sponsors/nojaf).
 Why?
 E.g. for Fantomas and their support in the F# community.
 * [@PawelStadnicki](https://github.com/sponsors/PawelStadnicki).
 Why?
 E.g. for his attempt to push F# forward in data science.